lucaong/jQCloud/README.md

 0.2.6 Fix bug with handlers, add nofollow option (thanks to [strobotta](https://github.com/strobotta)) and word callbacks.

-0.2.5 Add possiblity to bind event handlers to words (thanks to [astintzing](https://github.com/astintzing))
+0.2.5 Add possibility to bind event handlers to words (thanks to [astintzing](https://github.com/astintzing))

 0.2.4 Option randomClasses can be an array of classes among which a random class is selected for each word